iTwin/itwinjs-core/common/api/imodeljs-frontend.api.md

 import { TileProps } from '@bentley/imodeljs-common';
 import { TileReadStatus } from '@bentley/imodeljs-common';
 import { TileTreeProps } from '@bentley/imodeljs-common';
+import { ToolSettingsPropertyItem } from '@bentley/ui-abstract';
+import { ToolSettingsPropertyRecord } from '@bentley/ui-abstract';
+import { ToolSettingsPropertySyncItem } from '@bentley/ui-abstract';
 import { Transform } from '@bentley/geometry-core';
 import { TransformProps } from '@bentley/geometry-core';
 import { TransientIdSequence } from '@bentley/bentleyjs-core';